LsrIF: Enhancing Logic-Structured Instruction Following of Large Language Models: Related Work

-Existing work constructs datasets with multi-constraint instructions to improve instruction-following capabilities~\cite{qin2025incentivizing,cheng2024spar}.
-However, these approaches directly concatenate constraints, ignoring potential structures among them, which fails to simulate real-world user instructions.
+Existing work constructs datasets with multi-constraint instructions to improve instruction-following capabilities.
+However, these approaches ignore logic structures among the constraints, which fails to simulate real-world user instructions~\cite{huang2025musc,cheng2024spar}.
 While some datasets consider logical structures~\cite{wen2024benchmarking,wang2025complexbench}, they are primarily designed for evaluation rather than training.
-In contrast, we construct a training dataset where constraints show explicit logical structures.
+However, we construct a training dataset where constraints show explicit logical structures.